AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 3. Save and exit.

-4. A Home Menu UI has been restored.
+4. The Home Menu UI has been restored.

 5. Go to `SD:\luma\titles` and delete the `000400300000??02` folder (optional).
 - EUR: `0004003000009802`